Custom Orthotics to Stabilize the Foot Core

-Custom foot orthotics are commonly used to control abnormal foot mechanics, aid with injury recovery and provide relief from painful foot pathologies.
+Custom orthotics & orthotic insoles are commonly used to control abnormal foot mechanics, aid with injury recovery and provide relief from painful foot pathologies.
 A frequent fear among first time foot orthotic users is the development of a long-term dependence upon the orthotic for comfort and injury-free activity.
 It’s a reasonable concern, but depending on the reason for the orthotics this may or may not be true.

 If the orthotics are required because of an acute injury, such as heel pain, forefoot pain or an ankle injury, they can typically be used as a tool to aid with recovery and then you can wean off of them once discomfort or inability has resolved.